GenericMappingTools/gmt/doc/rst/source/grdselect.rst

     Append either directive **i** for intersection or **u** for union.
 We then report either the common region for all the data sources that passed the tests (if any) or the maximum extent of all the sources that passed the tests.
-    Optionally, append modifier **i** and specify a rounding increment to be apolied to the final region.
-Specify **l** for the lowest increment of all passed data sources, **h** for the highest increment, or *inc* to set a specific increment.
+    Optionally, append modifier **+i** and specify a rounding increment to be applied to the final region: Specify **l** for the lowest increment of all passed data sources, **h** for the highest increment, or *inc* to set a specific increment.
     If **-A** is not used then we just list the names of the sources that passed any tests selected from **-D -I -N -W -Z -r**.

-. _-C:
+.. _-C:

 **-C**
     Formats the report using tab-separated fields on a single line.
 The